tkrop/go-testing/README.md

 ### Example Usage

-The core idea of the [`mock`](mock)/[`gock`](gock) packages is to provide a short pragmatic domain language for defining mock requests with response that enforce validation, while the [`test`](test) package provides the building blocks for test isolation.
+The core idea of the [`mock`](mock)/[`gock`](gock) packages is to provide a short pragmatic domain language for defining mock requests with responses that enforce validation, while the [`test`](test) package provides the building blocks for test isolation.